swimclan/groundwire-api/README.md

 ## Simulation

 Web socket will support a `simulate` mode which will simulate the price action of stock ticker that is supplied.
 Simply add a `simulate` parameter on the URL query string when connecting to the socket.  `0` means do not simulate, whereas `1` means enable simulate.
 See below for details on specifying simulate on connection URL.

+Simulations will use the latest Yahoo price for the incoming requested ticker symbol and **will not** spawn a connection to the Intrinio IEX stream.

 # Security